Today in our hands-on Theragun Elite review, we’re going to find out whether Theragun’s second most powerful gun really lives up to its name.

 - Press < and > to cycle between custom preset routines saved on the device (we’ll expound on this later in our post).

 This can be used on small and large muscle groups.
-You can also use it for an overall massage if you know what you’re doing.
+Based on our experience, you can also use it for an overall massage if you know what you’re doing.

-- This is the Theragun pinpoint attachment used for specific areas within the body – mostly the hands and feet.
+This is the Theragun pinpoint attachment used for specific areas within the body – mostly the hands and feet.
 In our opinion it is the most aggressive head of them all.

 A different proposition that’s not in the Prime.
 It’s used on the shoulder blades and IT Bands.
 It’s great for “scraping” and “flushing” which is a great way to improve circulation and reduce muscle tension.

-The ball is soft as well.
+The ball feels soft as well.
 The only one that seems a bit hard is the cone but that’s expected given its use on pinpoint areas.